Tiger-gu/Sinan_Gu_test/Question_C/README.md

 f.
 Cache can expire.

 g.
 (No sure) Simplicty to integrate?
 (Once deployed to the cloud, no matter what languages Ormuco uses, it just needs to send requests to this cache service with JSON).

+h.
+Flexible Schema(Unsure)
+I look at the definition of flexible schema in mongoDB.
+That is why I choose the data type String for the cache storage.
+This project doesn't control the structure.
+String can be Json Strings which contains complex nested structure.
+Or it can just be a simple String.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^